pgpconference/staging/README.md

 * Agenda: Way too much space after first header on Agenda page
   * Page is weirdly generating a blank agenda item for no discernible reason
     * Just add a conditional for "if empty" into the Agenda template

-<a id="2014"></a>
-## 2014

-* Sponsors pg: IBM looks weird (content issue) - maybe add some sort of class to change the vertical text alignment there?
-* About - Content Width needs to be narrower

 <a id="2015"></a>
 ## 2015